MoMuSE: Momentum Multi-modal Target Speaker Extraction for Real-time Scenarios with Impaired Visual Cues: Proposed Method

 Following MuSE \cite{pan2021muse}, we use the scale-invariant signal-to-noise ratio (SI-SNR) loss \cite{luo2019conv} and cross-entropy (CE) loss:

-where $d_n$ is class label for speaker $n$ and $\mathbf{x}$ is target speech. $N$ is the number of speakers in dataset. $\mathbf{W}^r$ is a learnable weight matrix in $r$-th block used to project speaker embedding $\mathbf{e}^r_c$ to a one-hot class label.
+where $d_n$ is class label for speaker $n$ and $\mathbf{x}$ is target speech. $N$ is the number of training speakers. $\mathbf{W}^r$ is a learnable weight matrix in the $r$-th block used to project speaker embedding $\mathbf{e}^r_c$ to a one-hot class label.

 Additionally, we propose a penalty loss on the attention weight $\mathbf{a}^r_a$, mitigating the model's excessive reliance on the anchor speaker embedding $\mathbf{e}^r_a$:

 Since the current speaker embedding $\mathbf{e}^r_c$ is more relevant to the current speech utterance, we encourage the model to learn more from it, especially when $\mathbf{e}^r_c$ is reliable.